liviumuraru/sssp/README.md

 In order to run the example, you must have already installed the .NET Core Runtime 3.1+

-Go to /bin and run SSSP.exe.
-The source code & Visual Studio solution can be found at the root of the repository
+Go to /bin and run SSSP.exe and either give it as input graph1.json or graph2.json, or use the random functionality to generate a random social network.
+The source code & Visual Studio solution can be found at /src

     How did you represent the social network?
 Why did you choose this representation?
 	I've chosen to represent the problem using graphs, G = (V, E), where: